Tập tành học PostgreSQL tutorial trên AWS

 PostgreSQL supports a number of authentication methods.
 The commonly-used are:

-• md5: require md5-hashed password (most common).
+: require md5-hashed password (most common).password

-• others, such as GSSAPI, SSPI, Kerberos, LDAP, RADIUS, Certificate, PAM.
+GSSAPI, SSPI, Kerberos, LDAP, RADIUS, Certificate, PAM

 There are two ways to login PostgreSQL: